-At the Psoriasis Eczema Clinic we take an integrative approach to the treatment of eczema which recognizes the benefits of both conventional and complementary medicines.
-Whilst we take a more holistic and natural approach, our practitioners are also trained to integrate our treatments safely in with conventional medicines as required.
+At Psoriasis Eczema Clinic we take a holistic approach to the treatment of eczema which recognizes the benefits of both conventional and complementary medicines.
+Whilst we take a more holistic and natural approach, our practitioners are also trained to collaborate with medical health professionals as required.

 Our topical formulations are steroid free, and contain a variety of nutritional and herbal bio-active ingredients and are based on over 30 year’s research into natural eczema treatments.

 Our thorough consultation process aims to identify and address your individual triggers and treat the symptoms and we utilize a combination of oral, topical, dietary and lifestyle medicines to achieve this.

 There is no one “best eczema diet” or “best eczema cream”, other than the one that is best for you.
-Your practitioner will work with you to identify any changes to your diet which may be beneficial for your condition, based on the likelihood of allergies, sensitivities or intolerances.
+Your Complementary and Alternative Medicine Practitioner will work with you to identify any changes to your diet and lifestyle which may be beneficial for your condition, based on the likelihood of allergies, sensitivities or intolerances, as well as customise the most suitable treatment option.
+We use tried and tested protocols that have been providing patients with results for over 30 years.

 Eczema Treatment – An Individualised Approach